abiriadev/dyn/docs/markdown-examples.md

 [false, 1234, "string", ['nested!']]
 ```

-You can omit `,` if there is newline.
+You can omit `,` if the items are separated by newline.

 ```dyn
 // comma-separated form